 A study of the sociology of human relations in American industry and business.
 Topics include complex industrial and business organizations as social systems and social relationships within and between industry, business, community, and society.
-Students may receive credit for only one of the following courses: SOCY 461 Industrial Sociology or SOCY 462 Industrial Sociology.
+Students may receive credit only once under this course title.